svnsvnsvn/svnsvnsvn/README.md

   <li>Minors in Cybersecurity and Data Science</li>
 </ul>
   </li>
-  <li><b>Interest:</b> I’m drawn to the overlap between AI and security—how intelligent systems can be made safer, more reliable, and less vulnerable to misuse.
-I’m also interested in computer vision and its applications!</li>
+  <li><b>Interest:</b> I'm drawn to the intersection of social impact, AI, and security.
+I love building intelligent systems that are safer, more reliable, and less vulnerable to misuse.
+I'm also <i>very</i> interested in computer vision and its applications!</li>
   <li><b>Current Focus:</b> Currently working on my <a href = "https://github.com/BTT-Abt-Global-1A/AI-Studio-Project" target = "_blank">Fall BTT project</a> with ABT Global.
 Also learning and documenting a few things: <ul>
     <li>Intrusion Detection</li>
     <li>Operating Systems</li>
     <li>All notes are <a href="https://cs-427-cs-441.vercel.app/" target="_blank">here</a> 💗</li>
   </ul>
+  My goal is to design AI models that people can trust, especially in areas where mistakes or exploitation could have real consequences.</li>
 </ul>